paitiewfrance/paitiewfrance.github.io/tour-provence/the-french-riviera-by-the-seaside.md

 Dinner and check-in at hotel in Marseille.

 ### Day 2: Marseille
-After breakfast, we will start our visit of Marseille, the oldest city in France, with it's famous and busy old port.
+Marseille, the oldest city in France.
+After breakfast, we will start our visit of the old port. .....

-We will next go visit the basilique Notre Dame de la Garde,  used as observation point in ancient time We will go admire a beautifull panorama extends from the red roof tops of Marseilles' buildings and the old harbor, all the way to the Frioul Islands in the Mediterranean Sea.
+Also around the Port. the beautifull  St Victor Basilica, a religious fortress built in V century and enlarged from the XI  and XVI century.
+Wander the crypt and discover inside the original catacomb chapel and the Grotto of St Victor.

-Abbey St Victoria
+We will next go visit the basilique Notre Dame de la Garde,  used as observation point in ancient time.
+Admire a beautifull panorama extends from the red roof tops of Marseilles' buildings and the old harbor, all the way to the Frioul Islands in the Mediterranean Sea.

 For the lunch, we strongly advice to try the dish called BOUILLABAISE, a tasty local dish made on a wide variety of fishes and a fish stew, accompanied by a fresh Rosé.
-After lunch, .........
+After lunch, we will take a boat trip to visit the Château d'If, a fortress built in the XVIth century that became a famous prison.
+End of our day.

-Dinner and night in Marseille
+Dinner at the old port and night in Marseille.

 ### Day 3: The Calanques creeks of Cassis - Cassis
 After breakfast, head on to Cassis.
 Admire the beautifull traditional pastel paint houses lined with the fishing boats.